Stream Machine concepts

 in use for 24 hours, and a new pair will then be generated.

 The primary event stream is called the encrypted stream and this by design no longer contains PII data.
 Everyone in your company can use it .
 In case these data become compromised, you have a business issue, but not a privacy issue.

 Even these data are useful.
 With a typical clickstream, where

 url is not

-privacy of your users.
+compromising the privacy of your users.